reactive-python/reactpy/docs/source/guides/adding-interactivity/responding-to-events/index.rst

 Not all event data is serialized.
 The most notable example of this is the lack of a ``target`` key in the dictionary sent back to the handler.
-Instead, data which is not inherhently JSON serializable must be treated on a case-by-case basis.
+Instead, data which is not inherently JSON serializable must be treated on a case-by-case basis.
 A simple case to demonstrate this is the ``currentTime`` attribute of ``audio`` and ``video`` elements.
 Normally this would be accessible via ``event.target.currentTime``, but here it's simply passed in under the key ``currentTime``: